 2. Cheaper Airfare & Accommodation

 To be honest, there is no distinction between the high season and the low season in Jeju Island as it is a popular travel destination all year round.
-But typically, the winter months (except for Christmas and Korean Lunar New Year holiday) – December to early March, are considered the low season.
+But typically, the winter months (except for Christmas and the Korean Lunar New Year holiday) – December to early March, are considered the low season.

 If you want to save money on your travel, it’s a good idea to take advantage of the winter months as the rates of airfare and hotel accommodation are generally cheaper while the prices tend to double during the peak season.

 If you want to save even more, it’s best to book your flight tickets and hotel rooms on weekdays rather than Fridays and weekends.

 Check out this flight + hotel package to secure your room and flight at once!

 Oftentimes, short-term travelers ask whether it is possible to make the trip in one day to Jeju Island from Seoul.
 The answer is yes.

 You can make a day trip from Seoul to Jeju Island by booking a midnight or an early morning flight to Jeju and a late-night flight to Seoul.
-However, since public transportation in Jeju Island is limited and you will likely waste most of your time on the road unless you rent a car and drive yourself.
+However, since public transportation in Jeju Island is limited you will likely waste most of your time on the road unless you rent a car and drive yourself.